LIT-LVM: Structured Regularization for Interaction Terms in Linear Predictors using Latent Variable Models: Introduction

 The primary limitation of linear predictors is their reliance on linear combinations of features, which reduces their flexibility.
 To enhance their flexibility, a common approach is to incorporate polynomial features, which create new features using products of the original features.
 Perhaps the simplest case involves computing all second-order \emph{interaction terms} corresponding to products $ x_j x_k $ for $j < k$, which describe the interactions between pairs of different features.
 In classical statistical settings where $p$ is much smaller than $n$, including these $\binom{p}{2}$ interaction terms does not complicate the estimation process, as the total number of features would be on the order of $p^2$, which is still quite low compared to $n$.
 However, as $p$ gets closer to $n$, $p^2$ quickly surpasses $n$, and even stronger regularization may be needed to prevent overfitting.

 Unlike the original features, interaction terms have additional structure, as they denote relationships between two features.
 The coefficients for these interaction terms can be arranged in a $p \times p$ coefficient matrix $\vec{\Theta}$, where entry $\theta_{jk}$ denotes the coefficient for the interaction term $x_j x_k$.
-We hypothesize that this matrix has an \emph{approximate low-dimensional structure}, so that we can represent each feature $j$ by a vector $\vec{z}_j$ in a $d$-dimensional space, where $d < p$.
+Prior research on structured sparsity for interaction terms has typically assumed a hierarchical structure such that an interaction between features $j, k$ can only be present in the model if either feature $j$ or $k$ is in the model \citep{bien2013lasso}.
+We do not make such an assumption and further hypothesize that the coefficient matrix $\vec{\Theta}$ has an \emph{approximate low-dimensional structure}, so that we can represent each feature $j$ by a vector $\vec{z}_j$ in a $d$-dimensional space, where $d < p$.

 Our main contribution is a \emph{structured regularization} approach for estimating the coefficients for interaction terms in linear predictors using an approximate low-dimensional structure, as shown in Figure \ref{fig:framework_illustration}, in addition to traditional regularization techniques such as the elastic net.
-We call our proposed approach LIT-LVM, denoting linear interaction terms with a latent variable model, and is applicable to many types of linear predictors, including linear regression, logistic regression, and the Cox proportional hazards (Cox PH) model \citep{cox1972regression}.
+We call our proposed approach LIT-LVM, denoting linear and interaction terms with a latent variable model, and is applicable to many types of linear predictors, including linear regression, logistic regression, and the Cox proportional hazards (Cox PH) model \citep{cox1972regression}.
+LIT-LVM fits in the space of models between elastic net with interactions, which provides sparse but unstructured interaction coefficient estimates; sparse factorization machines \citep{atarashi2021factorization}, which use exact low-rank factorizations of the interaction coefficients that are too rigid; and non-linear predictors, which are more expressive but not as interpretable as linear predictors with interactions.

 Our proposed structured regularization for the interaction coefficients offers two main benefits.
-First, it improves estimation accuracy for the interaction coefficients, leading to better predictive accuracy, especially as $p$ grows relative to $n$, which we demonstrate in simulation experiments and across many real data sets for both regression and classification settings.
+First, it improves estimation accuracy for the interaction coefficients, leading to better predictive accuracy, especially as $p$ grows relative to $n$, which we demonstrate in simulation experiments and across many real datasets for both regression and classification settings.
 Second, it provides low-dimensional latent representations of the features that are useful for visualizing and analyzing their relationships, which we demonstrate in an application for modeling donor-recipient compatibility in kidney transplantation.